Version 3 / Last updated: 26 August 2021

 Contact or feedback

-When you fill the “Contact Us” form on our website, you provide us with personal information such as your name, email address, country and your message to us.
+When you fill a form on our website, such as the “Contact Us” form or the “Lost-and-Found” form, you provide us with personal information such as your name, email address, country and your message.
 We have a legitimate interest to process any personal data submitted in the form as this information is necessary to process and address your complaint/feedback in the way you expect us to and to respond to your message.

 We may also have to disclose your personal data to whoever the complaint is about, including other businesses located at our premises.
 If you don’t want information identifying you to be disclosed to such third parties, we will try to respect that; however, it may not be possible to handle a complaint or your feedback on an anonymous basis.

 Generally, we do not store personal data longer than necessary for the purpose that you provided it for.
-Tickets including personal data will be anonymized one month after the feedback requirement is met.
-In order to guarantee a high quality service to all our visitors, we reserve the right to retain tickets containing complaints or negative comments for 2 years from its closing.
+Tickets including personal data will be destroyed 400 days after the feedback requirement is met.
+In order to guarantee a high quality service to all our visitors, we reserve the right to retain tickets containing complaints or negative comments for 750 days from its closing.
 Personal data will only be retained longer if we are required to keep that information due to a statutory obligation imposed on us and/or due to accepted standards, including where processing may be necessary for the establishment, exercise or defence of legal claims.

 When you subscribe to one of our newsletters, you provide us with personal information such as your name and email address.
 We use the personal information submitted in the form only to send you the newsletter you subscribed to.